Lramseyer/vaporview/GETTING_STARTED.md

 ### Read FSDB

-In setting, speficy `"vaporview.fsdbReaderLibsPath"` to find the FSDB reader
+In your VScode settings, speficy `"vaporview.fsdbReaderLibsPath"` to find the FSDB reader libs and `"vaporview.fsdbAddonPath"` to find the compiled addon plugin.

 e.g.
 ```